 From Kilkenny, head toward the west coast, driving around and exploring the Sheeps Head Peninsula before ending up in Kenmare for the night.
 Kenmare makes a great base for a few days, as it’s quite central to a number of sights on the western coast.
 The next day is a full day driving the Beara Peninsula, also called the Ring of Beara—this was one of our favorite parts of the entire trip, and nary a tour bus in sight!
 The scenery is breathtaking and varied, changing from crashing blue waves to green patchwork fields to hidden waterfalls.
 If the weather cooperates, make sure you drive up the winding switchbacks of the Healy Pass for a gorgeous view of the whole peninsula.

 Still based in Kenmare, the next day we drove the Dingle Peninsula, an amazing Ring of Kerry alternative.
 It’s become more popular in recent years, and it’s not hard to see why.
-The coastal drive is amazing, particularly on a sunny day.
+The coastal drive is full of Irish adventure, particularly on a sunny day.
 There’s also tons of history, and the peninsula is one of the areas that’s held tight to the old Gaelic language and ways, so the signs and a lot of what you’ll hear spoken is in the old Gaelic.
 The sea cliffs and crashing waves are the major draw for here, but make sure to get inside the peninsula and see some of the ruins dating back as far as the 6th century.
-If the weather cooperates, drive the Conor Pass that cuts through the peninsula---the highest in Ireland, with killer views.
+If the weather cooperates, drive the Conor Pass that cuts through the peninsula—the highest in Ireland, with killer views.

 There’s one more stop to make before heading to Dublin, a great Cliffs of Moher alternative.
 You definitely could do the famous cliffs instead, but we tried out a much lesser-known area called Loop Head.
 After leaving the Dingle Peninsula, we headed up north toward Tarbert and took the ferry across to Kilkee.
 It was beautiful and wild and we were literally the only people there.
 The next morning we headed back toward Dublin, making sure to stop at Clonmacnoise Abbey for a bit, and then returning the rental car at Dublin airport.